KariRummukainen/Lattice-Field-Theory/source/index.rst

 Quantum field theory builds on this observation and uses field theories to describe other particles as well.

-Let's consider a scalar field theory is Minkowsky spacetime (the field :math:`\phi` could also represent a more complicated set of fields).
+Let's consider a scalar field theory is Minkowski spacetime (the field :math:`\phi` could also represent a more complicated set of fields).
 Given the action

 .. math::
    S = \int d^3 dt \mathcal L(\phi,\partial_t \phi) = \int d^3 dt \left [ \frac 12 \partial_\mu \phi \partial^\mu\phi - V(\phi) \right ]